 Casual & Sporty Trench Coats

-If you are looking for a trench coat that can serve the purpose of both formal and casual looks, a versatile, classic casual and sporty trench coat will be the better option to add into your wardrobe’s roster.
+If you are looking for a trench coat that can serve the purpose of both formal and casual looks, a versatile, classic casual and sporty trench coat will be the better option to add to your wardrobe’s roster.
 Keep in mind that flexibility is still the main factor when choosing the casual trench coat, the coat should be able to match with jeans today and a suit tomorrow.

 To achieve the sporty look, choose a relaxed trench coat that is worn open with the belt loosely knotted behind your back.
-Remember to pair it with the sneaker and a cuffed hem jogger pants.
+Remember to pair it with the sneakers and a cuffed hem jogger pants.
 For a casual style, opt for a thigh-length trench coat in beige, stone, navy, or khaki.

 Cropped Trench Coats

 While the classic coats are almost knee-length, the markets already have a cropped version that started to gain some popularity.
-The length for this coat will fall just below the belt line, making it more lightweight and helps to lengthen the torso which can make you appear taller.
-The short-length trench coat is only suitable when you’re wearing fewer layers and might not be a good option for extreme weather condition as it only covers half of your body.
+The length for this coat will fall just below the beltline, making it more lightweight and helps to lengthen the torso which can make you appear taller.
+The short-length trench coat is only suitable when you’re wearing fewer layers and might not be a good option for extreme weather conditions as it only covers half of your body.
 A less common variant is the floor-length coat which, as its name suggests, covers you up all the way to just slightly above your ankles.

 Bold Coloured Trench Coats

 There are many interesting colors to opt for, like raincoat yellow, forest green, and washed-burgundy.
-Royal blue is the most popular among all, because of its flexibility on matching.
+Royal blue is the most popular among all, because of its flexibility in matching.
 However, if you choose other brighter color options, it is likely that you won’t get the kind of versatility from a more conservative option.